LA CEIBA

 Introduction

 The history of El Salvador is complex.
-Between the years of 1979-1992, El Salvador was in a war within its own country.
-The Salvadoran Civil War saw the death of over 75,000 civilians (Tseng-Putterman, 2018).
+Between 1979 and 1992, El Salvador was a war within its own country.
+The Salvadoran Civil War killed over 75,000 civilians (Tseng-Putterman, 2018).
 As a result of this mass destruction, the diaspora of Salvadoran migrants to the United States has grown exponentially.
-From this mass migration we have seen an influx of gang violence, poverty, and deportation in El Salvador and its surrounding countries.
+From this mass migration, we have seen an influx of gang violence, poverty, and deportation in El Salvador and its surrounding countries.
+Gang violence and poverty are The greatest push factors for migration from El Salvador.
+Mara Salvatrucha originated in Los Angeles during the 1980s.
+As a result of the Salvadoran Civil War, many immigrants were displaced in poor Los Angeles cities (Velásquez, 2019).

-La Mara Salvatrucha is one of the most known examples of U.S intervention.
-Firstly, MS began as a result of Salvadoran immigrant's need for protection in Mexican dominated cities.
-Immigrants who fled the war in El Salvador sought an outlet for rehabilitation and stability and formed MS as a result of that need (Velásquez, 2019).
-In the mid-1990s the Bill Clinton administration began to toughen up their immigration policy by deporting foreign-born residents who had even the slightest convictions.
-Since gang members had already had a record, a majority of people who were deported back to El Salvador were members of the Mara Salvatrucha gang (Velásquez, 2019).
-Members who were deported back to El Salvador expanded their base and have now transformed El Salvador into one of the most dangerous countries in Central America.
-Until the arrival of Nayib Bukele in 2019.
+In the mid-1990s, the Bill Clinton administration began to toughen up their immigration policy by deporting foreign-born residents with even the slightest convictions.
+Since gang members already had a record, most people who were deported back to El Salvador were members of the Mara Salvatrucha gang (Velásquez, 2019).
+Members who were deported back to El Salvador expanded their base and have now transformed El Salvador into one of the most dangerous countries in Central America until the arrival of Nayib Bukele in 2019.

 State of Exception

-Circumstances in world history have called for urgent action in political and governmental decision making.
-This urgent call for action is oftentimes referred to as a “State of Exception”.
-The State of Exception was first established by Carl Schmitt in his book Politische Theologie.
-In his book Politische Theologie (1922), Schmitt defines the sovereign as “he who decides on the state of exception”.
+Circumstances in world history have called for urgent political and governmental decision-making action.
+This urgent call for action is often called a “State of Exception.”
+Carl Schmitt first established the State of Exception in his book Politische Theologie.
+In his book Politische Theologie (1922), Schmitt defines the sovereign as “he who decides on the state of exception.”
 A State of Exception refers to a process by which the government allows the rule of law to be dismissed in the name of a specific cause or issue (in the name of the public good).
-Notably, the State of Exception does not hold an official standing in public law.
-In the present constitution of the United States, the state of exception is regulated by Article 16.
-Which established that the president of the republic can take any necessary measures when the “institutions of the republic, the independence of the nation, the integrity of the territory, or the execution of its international commitments are seriously and immediately threatened” (Agamben, 2008, p.2).
-Therefore, while it may appear as a legal form it subsequently holds no ground in law.

 One of the most notable and ongoing examples of a state of exception is that which was authorized under the Bush Administration on November 13, 2001 (Agamben, 2008, p.11), two months after the 9-11 attack that took the lives of more than 2, 900 people in the World Trade Center.
-Under the Bush Administration, a “indefinite detention” and trial by “military commissions” was put into place for all noncitizens suspected of involvement in terrorist organizations.
-One month before this decision was made, the USA patriot act was issued on October 26, 2001 (Agamben, 2008, p.11).
-Which allowed for any “alien” suspected of endangering national security to be taken into custody for a maximum of seven days.
-In this case, given the attack that was launched against the United States, the state of exception called for detention and imprisonment of anyone suspected of being involved in a terrorist organization.
+Under the Bush Administration, an “indefinite detention” and trial by “military commissions” was implemented for all noncitizens suspected of involvement in terrorist organizations.

 However, under the Bush administration, all legal status of the prisoners of war from the Taliban captured in Afghanistan were erased.
 Both prisoners and detainees were stripped of their status as human beings charged with a crime under laws established in the USA (Agamben, 2008).
-Hence, under a state of exception, governmental power has a right to dismiss a rule of law given that the country is under immediate threat.
+Hence, under a state of exception, governmental power has a right to dismiss the rule of law, given that the country is under immediate threat.
+The United States is not the only country to enact its state of exception in world history.
+We can see it in the Third Reich under the dictatorship of Adolf Hitler (1933-1945), in Cuba under the influence of Fidel Castro, and in Nicaragua under Daniel Ortega (2018).

-The United States is not the only country to enact its own state of exception in world history.
-We can see it in the Third-Reich under the dictatorship of Adolf Hitler (1933-1945), in Cuba under the influence of Fidel Castro, including Nicaragua under Daniel Ortega (2018).
-Understanding the meaning and history behind states of exception aid in our recognition of it as a legal system, and not as the cause of dictatorship or totalitarianism.
+Understanding the meaning and history behind states of exception aids in recognizing it as a legal system and not as the cause of dictatorship or totalitarianism.
 Honduras, like El Salvador, has confirmed a state of exception effective December 6, 2022 (Genoves, 2022).
 It is being implemented in 162 areas of the Central District (Tegucigalpa and Comayagüela) and San Pedro Sula of Honduras.
 Sectors that are marked by high rates of crime and violence.
-This state of emergency suspends six rights guaranteed in the Constitution of the Republic of Honduras.
-These include: freedom of movement, the right of association and assembly, and the inviolability of the home, amongst others (Genoves, 2022).
-More importantly, as we delve deeper into the political turmoil in El Salvador we will be conscious of the threatening state of the country and the reasons that lead to its current predicament of Human Rights concerns.

 State of Exception: El Salvador

 In recent years, El Salvador has been plagued by poverty and a dramatic increase in Gang Violence.
-Since the inauguration of Nayib Bukele in 2019, El Salvador has shifted from one of the most dangerous countries, to a safe country for its citizens.
+Since the inauguration of Nayib Bukele in 2019, El Salvador has shifted from one of the most dangerous countries to a safe country for its citizens.
 While many applaud Bukele’s strides in reducing gang violence, several International and Local Human Rights organizations condemn the government's tactics.

 States of Exception are not new in Central American countries.
 On March 26, 2022, more than 80 people were murdered in the span of 24 hours as a result of gang violence in El Salvador (Alianza, 2022).
 As a result, under the government of President Nayib Bukele, a state of exception was imposed for 30 days.
-Set to end on April 24th, 2022, the Legislative Assembly decided to extend the state of exception for an additional month (HRC, 2022).
+Set to end on April 24, 2022, the Legislative Assembly extended the state of exception for an additional month (HRC, 2022).
 As we approach the eighth month of this State of Exception, 57,000 alleged gang members have been arrested, doubling the number of people already in El Salvador's prisons (Genoves, 2022).
-Of these thousands alleged gang members, 45,000 have been placed in “indefinite” preventive detention in overcrowded prisons in El Salvador.
+Of these thousands of alleged gang members, 45,000 have been placed in “indefinite” preventive detention in overcrowded prisons in El Salvador.
 With two percent of the Salvadoran population being held behind bars, the direct response from Bukeles government officials and legislative assembly has been to expand and build new mega-prisons for the year 2023.

-The new Salvadoran mega-prison which will be located in Tecoluca, San Vicente will have the capacity to hold 20,000 prisoners (Vasquez, 2022).
-Under the name “Terrorism Confinement Center” (Vasquez, 2022), this prison will serve the purpose to hold the 45,000 gang members who are already in El Salvadors overcrowded prsions.
+The new Salvadoran mega-prison located in Tecoluca, San Vicente, will have the capacity to hold 20,000 prisoners (Vasquez, 2022).
+Under the name “Terrorism Confinement Center” (Vasquez, 2022), this prison will hold 45,000 in El Salvador's already overcrowded prisons.

 The Rise of Nayib Bukele

 Nayib Armando Bukele Ortez, born July 24, 1981, is the 43rd President of El Salvador at the age of 37.
-Prior to gaining his new title of President, Bukele was the mayor of a small town in El Salvador in which he regularly led cleanings, renovations, and oversaw the construction and design of modern architecture.
-When elected in June of 2019, Bukele was the youngest head of state in Latin America.
-An embodiment of new beginnings and change.
-Bukele, who himself had defected from one of two political parties most known in El Salvador, took office and founded the Salvadoran populist political party “Nuevas Ideas” or “New Ideas”.
-Bukele was and continues to be, for many Salvadoran citizens and transnational spectators, a breath of fresh air.
+Before gaining his new title of President, Bukele was the mayor of a small El Salvador town where he regularly led cleaning renovations and oversaw the construction and design of modern architecture.
+When elected in June 2019, Bukele was Latin America's youngest head of state.

-President Nayib Bukele made his voice and opinions known on all platforms of media including Twitter and Facebook.
-Often referring to himself as the “Dictator of El Salvador”.
-Bukele has made headlines from “Special Report: Human Rights Violations Abound in El Salvador as President Bukele Responds to COVID-19” (CISPES, n/a) to “El Salvador: President Bukele engulfs the country in a human rights crisis after three years in government” (Amnesty International, 2022).
-While El Salvador is under a state of exception the most controversial topic is the “War on Gangs”.
+Bukele has made headlines from “Special Report: Human Rights Violations Abound in El Salvador as President Bukele Responds to COVID-19” (CISPES, n/a) to “El Salvador: President Bukele Engulfs the country in a Human Rights Crisis after three years in government” (Amnesty International, 2022).
+While El Salvador is under a state of exception, the “War on Gangs” is the most controversial topic.

 Detention Facilities in the United States

 The living conditions in the Migrant Detention Centers have become a growing concern and topic of discussion by Humanitarian organizations since the beginning of the Trump era.
-While the detention centers have existed since before president Barack Obama (2009-2017), it was not until Donald Trumps public xenophobic and openly racist remarks that migrant detention became a concern.
-In April of 2018, 2 years after his inauguration, the Trump administration declared a “zero tolerance” policy on all unauthorized migrants attempting to enter the United States (Refugees International, 2018).
-Under the zero tolerance policy, any persons attempting to cross the United States border would be detained and criminally prosecuted.
+While the detention centers have existed since before President Barack Obama (2009-2017), it was not until Donald Trump's public xenophobic and openly racist remarks that migrant detention became a concern.

-Though not clearly stated, this zero tolerance policy could be seen as a state of exception.
-Under the Geneva Convention, (Refugees International, 2018), Article 31, it states: “Contracting States shall not impose penalties, on account of their illegal entry or presence, on refugees who, coming directly from a territory where their life or freedom was threatened…” (Refugees International, 2018).
 Given the policy that persons attempting to cross the United States border would be detained and criminally prosecuted, its grounding conflicts with Article 31 of the Geneva Convention.
-This state of exception is similar to that of to Article 13 of the Geneva convention (UN, 1949), which was meant to protect Prisoners of War amidst the 9-11 bombing.
+This exception state is similar to Article 13 of the Geneva Convention (UN, 1949), which was meant to protect Prisoners of War amidst the 9-11 bombing.
 However, under the Bush administration, all legal status of the prisoners of war from the Taliban captured in Afghanistan were erased.
 What is most concerning about the Migrant Detention Centers is the living conditions in which children and adults are made to endure.
-Conditions at Customs and Border Protection facilities have been described using words such as “overcrowded”,“stench”,“cold”, and many other terms that refer to a facility as having vile living conditions.
-In May of 2019, Caitlin Dickerson of the New York Times reported, “the inspector general for the Department of Homeland Security warned of “dangerous overcrowding” among adult migrants housed at the border processing center in El Paso, with up to 900 migrants being held at a facility designed for 125.
-In some cases, cells designed for 35 people were holding 155 people.”
+Conditions at Customs and Border Protection facilities have been described using words such as “overcrowded,” “stench,” “cold,” and many other terms that refer to a facility as having vile living conditions.
+In May of 2019,

+Caitlin Dickerson of the New York Times reported, “The Department of Homeland Security inspector general warned of “dangerous overcrowding” among adult migrants housed at the border processing center in El Paso, with up to 900 migrants being held at a facility designed for 125.
+In some cases, cells designed for 35 people held 155 people.”
 (Dickerson, 2019).
 Detained asylum seekers are living in conditions that are well past their capacity.
-They have reported a lack of medical care, obstacles when receiving care, poor hygiene and restricted area for movement and social distancing amidst the Covid-19 pandemic (Dickerson, 2019).
-In the midst of this overcrowding are children and adults.
-Children as young as 7 and 8 years of age are made to care for other infants and toddlers they are not related to (Dickerson, 2019).
-These same children are said to be wearing clothes covered in snot and tears, caring for toddlers without diapers.
-Young mothers with shirts stained of breast milk (Dickerson, 2019).
-Young detainees have little to no access to showers, toothbrushes, toothpaste, and even soap.
+They have reported a lack of medical care, obstacles when receiving care, poor hygiene, and restricted areas for movement and social distancing amidst the COVID-19 pandemic (Dickerson, 2019).

 Issue at Hand

 A State of Exception refers to a process by which the government allows the rule of law to be dismissed in the name of a specific cause or issue (in the name of the public good).
 In the present constitution of the United States, the state of exception is regulated by Article 16.
-Which established that the president of the republic can take any necessary measures when the “institutions of the republic, the independence of the nation, the integrity of the territory, or the execution of its international commitments are seriously and immediately threatened” (Agamben, 2008).
-In El Salvador, the rising violence perpetuated by the Mara Salvatrucha was in this case “ [threatening] the integrity of the territory (Agamben, 2008).
-In the United States, it was the rising rates of migration from countries like El Salvador, Guatemala, Honduras, Haiti, and Mexico that called for a state of exception under “the independence of the nation, the integrity of the territory” (Agamben, 2008).
-However, as we see similarly to the issue of Prisoners of War (POW), both prisoners in El Salvador and asylum seekers in the United States are having their human rights violated.
+This established that the republic's president could take necessary measures when the “institutions of the republic, the independence of the nation, the integrity of the territory, or the execution of its international commitments are seriously and immediately threatened” (Agamben, 2008).

-The state of exception is being used by both countries as a tool of control and making the leaders of each country seem more fearful and dominant.
 Looking at Nayib Bukele, his population is torn in two.
-On one hand, we have citizens who are devoted to him for obvious reasons and on the other hand, there are citizens who disagree with him for other obvious reasons.
-We as a society can begin to applaud how safe he has made El Salvador, but not without looking at the means to which he is doing so.
-Similar to President Joe Biden, many applaud him not only for enacting change but for holding office instead of his former counterpart.
-However, under the Biden administration, immigration detention has increased 50% (Garcia, 2021).
-When examining the issues at hand, we must put aside politicking, the action of trying to persuade or force others to vote for a particular political party or candidate, and view the state of exception as its own entity.
+On the one hand, we have citizens devoted to him for obvious reasons; on the other hand, some citizens disagree with him for other obvious reasons.
+We as a society can begin to applaud how safe he has made El Salvador, but not without looking at how he is doing so.
+Like President Joe Biden, many applaud him for enacting change and holding office instead of his former counterpart.
+However, under the Biden administration, immigration detention has increased by 50% (Garcia, 2021).
+When examining the issues, we must put aside politicking to persuade or force others to vote for a particular political party or candidate and view the state of exception as its own entity.

-As Caitlin Dickerson of the New York Times reported, “the inspector general for the Department of Homeland Security warned of “dangerous overcrowding” among adult migrants housed at the border processing center in El Paso, with up to 900 migrants being held at a facility designed for 125.
-In some cases, cells designed for 35 people were holding 155 people.”
+As Caitlin Dickerson of the New York Times reported, “The Department of Homeland Security inspector general warned of “dangerous overcrowding” among adult migrants housed at the border processing center in El Paso, with up to 900 migrants being held at a facility designed for 125.
+In some cases, cells designed for 35 people held 155 people.”
 (Dickerson, 2019).
-This overcrowding is not only making the living conditions more uncomfortable than they are, but given the circumstances under the Covid-19 pandemic, restricts the amount of space a person has to social distance.
+This overcrowding makes the living conditions more uncomfortable than they are and, given the circumstances under the COVID-19 pandemic, restricts the amount of space a person has to social distance.
+El Salvador is just a little behind in overcrowding.
+According to photographer Tariq Zaidi, who spent two years documenting conditions in El Salvador's prisons before the coronavirus outbreak spread to the Central American nation, El Salvador's prisons have a capacity of “18,051 but the system currently holds more than 38,000 inmates.”
+(Zaidi, 2020).

+Prisoners live in extreme heat, unsanitary conditions, and an outbreak of tuberculosis (Zaidi, 2020), which has already claimed the lives of many inmates before the COVID-19 pandemic.
 We see in both cases of El Salvador and the United States that this “Zero-Tolerance Policy” enacted by both former President Donald Trump and Salvadoran president Nayib Bukele serves as a State of Exception that keeps its population under a certain control.
-Nayib Bukele, has voiced his control loudly.
+Nayib Bukele has voiced his control loudly.
 On April 5th, just one month after the initial state of exception of El Salvador, President Nayib Bukele threatened to stop providing meals to those in prison if their gang affiliations continued to commit crimes.
-At the time, there were rumors that gangs wanted to take revenge on random, and honest people.
-In which Nayib Bukele responded with “If they do that, there won’t even be one meal in prisons.
+At the time, there were rumors that gangs wanted revenge on random and honest people.

+Nayib Bukele responded, “If they do that, there won’t even be one meal in prisons.
 I swear to God they won’t eat a grain of rice, and let’s see how long they last.”
 (AP, 2022).
-This serves as one example of how under the state of exception in El Salvador, President Nayib Bukele has used the circumstances to enforce control.
+This is one example of how, under the state of exception in El Salvador, President Nayib Bukele has used the circumstances to enforce control.
 While President Biden has not declared any threats, similar to those of Nayib Bukele, to the people in detention centers, families continue to be separated.
 Adults and children continue to die in these detention centers, get sick, and live in poor conditions.
-The circumstances in which people are living in El Salvador's prisons and the detention centers in the United States are evidently similar.
+The circumstances in which people live in El Salvador's prisons and detention centers in the United States are similar.
 While both hold different populations with different pasts and track records, both are overcrowded and unsanitary.

 Significance

-The U.S state of emergency and zero-tolerance policy has also gone against Article 31 and Article 13 of the Geneva Convention.
-It treats the people in detention centers as prisoners and has continuously sparked conversations amongst human rights organizatoins.
-Though the states of exception are being applied as a tool of governing, the means to which it is being done has its concerns.
-Organizations like Cristosal, Human Rights Watch, the United Nations Human Rights Office of the High Commissioner.
+Human Rights Watch, the High Commissioner's United Nations Human Rights Office.
 Many of these organizations are demanding change.
-Cristosal and the Washington Office on Latin America (WOLA) believe that the Salvadoran government respect human rights and not to use the state of exception indefinitely as well as “cease the abuse of public force and human rights violations against the population” (WOLA, 2022), and urge the Legislative Assembly not to continue to approve extensions to the state of emergency.
+Cristosal and the Washington Office on Latin America (WOLA) believe that the Salvadoran government respects human rights and does not use the state of exception indefinitely as well as “cease the abuse of public force and human rights violations against the population” (WOLA, 2022), and urge the Legislative Assembly not to continue to approve extensions to the state of emergency.

 Conclusion

-Overall, we see how both El Salvador and the United States have relied on states of exception as a tool used to maintain power.
-Using the framework of the philosophical writings of Giorgio Agamben, we were able to analyze how these countries have violated existing constitutional rights in order to protect the integrity of their countries.
-Moving forward, human rights organizations can continue to voice their concerns with the wrong doings of the countries.
-Despite their conflicting history, both the United States and El Salvador are running facilities that are not capable of holding human lives.
-More importantly, looking at both issues through a transborder perspective we can use our knowledge of states of exception to understand the political doings of outside countries like El Salvador.
+Moving forward, human rights organizations can continue to voice their concerns about the wrongdoings of the countries.
+Despite their conflicting history, both the United States and El Salvador are running facilities that cannot hold human lives.
+More importantly, looking at both issues through a transborder perspective, we can use our knowledge of states of exception to understand the political doings of outside countries like El Salvador.

 Work cited